Trodelvy® (sacituzumab govitecan-hziy)

 • difficulty breathing or wheezing

-• lightheadedness, dizziness, feeling faint or pass out
+• lightheadedness, dizziness, feeling faint or passing out

 • chills or shaking chills (rigors)